fivetran/fivetran_connector_sdk/README.md

 Database source examples
 </summary>

+### records with no created_at
+Shows how to work with records where the source does not provide a created_at(or equivalent) field.
+Useful when its desired to keep track of when the record was first observed.

 ### aws dynamo db authentication
 Shows how to authenticate to aws using IAM role credentials and use it to sync records from dynamodb boto3 package is used to create aws client.
 Refer its [Docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)